-we observe revenues equal to the maximum 170 coins or an amount close to it in several groups in second-price auctions under negative externalities, while we observe more concentrated revenues in the other cases.
-Overbidding in second-price auctions relative to first-price auctions occurs more frequently and severely under positive externalities, as shown in Tables 4 and 5, but its effect on the revenue is stronger under negative externalities.
+In column (1) of Table 7, we find that the FPA and the SPA yield similar revenues under positive externalities, but column (4) reveals that the SPA generates higher revenues than the FPA under negative externalities.
+Hence, only the case of positive externalities is consistent with the prediction about the revenue in Prediction 1.
+In Figure 2, we observe revenues equal to the maximum 170 coins or an amount close to it in several groups in the SPA under negative externalities, while we observe more concentrated revenues in the other cases.
+Overbidding in the SPA relative to the FPA occurs more frequently and severely under positive externalities, as shown in Tables 4 and 5, but its effect on the revenue is stronger under negative externalities.

-From Table 7, we can also see that a larger magnitude of the externality reduces revenue under positive externalities in columns (1)-(3), but increases revenue under negative externalities in columns (4)-(6) to a lesser degree and insignificantly.
-Prediction 2 predicts that the revenue decreases in the magnitude of the externality in the case of positive externalities where the Red bidder wins at efficient equilibria, while we can also predict that the revenue is independent of the externality in the case of negative externalities.
-Thus, our results can be considered as consistent with these predictions about revenue.
+From Table 7, we can also see that a larger size of externalities reduces revenues under positive externalities in columns (1)-(3), but increases revenues under negative externalities in columns (4)-(6) to a lesser degree and insignificantly.
+Prediction 2 predicts that the revenue decreases in the size of externalities in the case of positive externalities where the Red bidder wins at efficient equilibria while the revenue is independent of the size of externalities in the case of negative externalities.
+Thus, our results can be considered as consistent with the prediction about the revenue in Prediction 2.

-Our results on revenue can be summarized as follows.
+Our results on the revenue can be summarized as follows.

 Result 3.
-The two auction formats have no difference in revenue under positive externalities, but second-price auctions yield higher revenue than first-price auctions under negative externalities.
-An increase in the externality level reduces revenue under positive externalities and has no effect on it under negative externalities.
+The two auction formats have no difference in revenues under positive externalities, but the SPA yields higher revenues than the FPA under negative externalities.
+An increase in the level of externalities reduces the revenue under positive externalities and has no effect on it under negative externalities.

-5.3 Efficiency
+5.1.3 Efficiency

-In order to study the effect of the existence of inefficient equilibria on efficiency, we compare the cases where there exist only efficient equilibria with those where there exist inefficient equilibria as well in a similar environment.
-For this reason, we drop data from Round 13 in the following analysis of efficiency.
+In order to study the effect of the existence of inefficient equilibria on efficiency, we compare the cases where there exist only efficient equilibria with those where there exist inefficient